gp86041/myprojects/project1.md

 **NOAA Precipitation Data (at Rochester Airport)**

-- I. Head over to the [NCDC site for daily climate](https://www7.ncdc.noaa.gov/CDO/cdodateoutmod.cmd?p_ndatasetid=10&p_cqueryby=ENTIRE&datasetabbv=GSOD&p_asubqueryitems=99999914768&p_asubqueryitems=72529014768), and follow the instructions on this page to select all of the avalible data from the Rochester Airport.
+- I. Head over to the [NCDC site for daily climate](https://www7.ncdc.noaa.gov/CDO/cdodateoutmod.cmd?p_ndatasetid=10&p_cqueryby=ENTIRE&datasetabbv=GSOD&p_asubqueryitems=99999914768&p_asubqueryitems=72529014768), and follow the instructions on this page to select all of the avalible data from the Rochester Airport, select the option with "Comma Delimited"
 - II.
 Download all weather gage data.
+- III.
+Once the data is downloaded, you can import the text file by typing below in R: